Himuks/Geminibot/README.md

     pip install -r requirements.txt
     ```

-3.  **Run the Flask application:**
+3.  **Set up the Google Generative AI API key:**
     ```bash
+    # On Linux/macOS
+    export GOOGLE_API_KEY='YOUR_ACTUAL_API_KEY'

+    # On Windows Command Prompt
+    set GOOGLE_API_KEY='YOUR_ACTUAL_API_KEY'

+    # On Windows PowerShell
+    $env:GOOGLE_API_KEY='YOUR_ACTUAL_API_KEY'
+    ```

+4.  **Run the Flask application:**
+    ```bash
     python app.py
     ```

-4. Open your web browser and go to `http://127.0.0.1:5000/`.
+5. Open your web browser and go to `http://127.0.0.1:5000/`.

+## How to Use

+1. **Enter your ingredients**: Type "I have eggs, cheese, and spinach" (or whatever ingredients you have)
+2. **Ask for suggestions**: The assistant will suggest recipes using those ingredients
+3. **Get cooking guidance**: Ask specific cooking questions like "How do I make an omelette?"
+4. **Request substitutions**: Ask "What can I use instead of butter?"

 ## Google Generative AI Integration

-To connect this chatbot to the actual Google Generative AI API:
+This chatbot is designed to work with Google's Gemini AI.
+To ensure proper functioning:

-1. You'll need to sign up for API access with Google and get an API key.
+1. Sign up for API access with Google and get an API key
-2. Install the `google-generativeai` Python library:
-    ```bash
-    pip install google-generativeai
-    ```
-3. Modify the `get_ai_prediction(prompt_text)` function in `app.py` to use the Google Generative AI API.
-You will need to handle API key management securely.
-    Refer to the official Google Generative AI SDK documentation for details on how to make API calls.
+2. Set the API key as an environment variable as shown in the setup section
+3. The chatbot uses the `gemini-1.5-flash` model by default, but you can change this in `app.py`

+Even without an API key, the application will work with a limited set of sample recipes and responses.

+## Example Interaction

+**User**: I have eggs, butter, cheese, and spinach.

+**Assistant**: *[Creates ingredient tags for eggs, butter, cheese, and spinach]*

+**User**: What can I make?

+**Assistant**: *[Displays a recipe card for a spinach and cheese omelette with ingredients, steps, and cooking time]*

+## Customization

+You can expand the sample recipes in `app.py` or modify the interface styling in `style.css` to match your preferences.
+The application is designed to be easily customizable.